YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-IN conclusion, the formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
+In conclusion, the formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
 The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extends the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
 We will next focus on the extension of `expr` and leave `ctyp` aside.